germankuber/react-speech-to-text/example/README.md

 # React Speech-to-Text Example

-This is a demo application showing how to use `@germankuber/react-speech-to-text` library.
+This is a demo application showing how to use `react-speech-to-text-gk` library.

 ## Getting Started